ChrisLFieldsII/react-native-project-template/README.md

 - [zustand](https://github.com/pmndrs/zustand): local state management
 - [react-query](https://github.com/tanstack/query): Hooks for fetching, caching and updating asynchronous data in React
 - [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons#installation): icons
+- [storybook](https://storybook.js.org/): component driven development ftw!

+## File Naming Conventions

+Some files use a <filename>.<type>.<extension> format to help devs know exactly what the file is for.
+Similar to how Storybook uses `.stories` to recognize a story and testing frameworks like jest uses `.test` to know which files are tests.

+- `.utils` - these files house utility functions
+- `.types` - these files house type definitions

 ## Source code